klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

 ## Prerequisites <a id="prerequisites"></a>
- - The main bridge of the EN node and the subbridge pair of the SCN node are connected.
-If it's not, please refer to [Baobab connection](./en-scn-connection.md)
+ - The main bridge of the EN and the sub bridge of the SCN are connected.
+If it's not, please refer to [Baobab connection](./en-scn-connection.md) to establish the connection.
  - This section describes how to add a bridge between Baobab and a ServiceChain.
 In the same way, you can also set up HA by adding another bridge.

 ## Step 1: Adding another Bridge between EN-SCN <a id="step-1-adding-another-bridge-between-en-scn"></a>